ganesh-arumugam/mortgage-rates/README.md

 - Input criteria not filled up, provide user validation.
 - Same criteria used to fetch rates, stop multiple rate fetches.
 - If no rates are available, provide a gracious error to user.
+- If `dev-auth` key is changed after app load, user needs to refresh app.

 ## Available Scripts